Old Fashioned Banana Pudding Recipe (Homemade Cups)

 3. How to scald milk in microwave (shortcut): Place milk in a microwave-safe bowl (glass or pyrex).
 Microwave on medium-high heat for 3-4 minutes total, stirring in between every in 30-40 seconds to distribute the heat evenly.

-4. Serving options
+4. Serving and topping options

 • Serve in small glasses, espresso cups, mini mason jars or plastic cups.
 Or use mini cups – like shooters.